skiadas/WebAppsCourse/notes/patterns_iterator.md

 # Introduction to Patterns: The Iterator

 ## Notes

 Design Patterns are well-established solutions to standard problems.

 In this instance the problem is that of traversing a collection in order to perform some task.
-It is an important illustration of the principle of **decoupling** and **separation of responsibilities**.
+It is an important illustration of the principles of **decoupling** and **separation of responsibilities**, as well as the **single responsibility** principle.

-> The **Iterator Pattern** allows traversal of the elements in a collection in a way that decouples the act of iteration and reliance on a particular collection implementation from the task to be performed.
+> The **Iterator Pattern** allows traversal of the elements in a collection in a way that decouples the act of iteration and reliance on a particular collection implementation from the task to be performed on those elements.

 Essentially the iterator pattern allows you to traverse a collection without needing to know how specifically that collection is constructed (it could be an array, a linked list, a heap, a set etc).